The Essential Guide to Crypto Tax in Canada

 Canada crypto taxes for professional traders

+How is crypto taxed in Canada for professional traders?
 In Canada, professional (day) traders are subject to taxes on business income.
-Accordingly you will not be able to use the 50% capital gains rate on any profits from professional trading.
-Instead 100% of all profits will be taxed as business income.
+Accordingly, you will not be able to use the 50% capital gains rate on any profits from professional trading.
+Instead, 100% of all profits will be taxed as business income based on the fair market value at the time of receipt.

-How do you report crypto tax in Canada
+How to report your crypto taxes in Canada

-Taxpayers may offset capital losses from sales of cryptocurrency along with their capital gains.
-Note that you cannot offset losses from other sources by means of crypto - for instance, if you earn less in your employment income than you may have anticipated.
+• Canadian taxpayers may offset capital losses from sales of cryptocurrency.
+You cannot offset losses from other sources by means of crypto - for instance, if you earn less in your employment income than you may have anticipated.
+Per the CRA, “You can use a net capital loss to reduce your taxable capital gain in any of the three preceding years or in any future year.”

 Long-term crypto trades